THE batsman who holds the record for the fastest 50 ever scored in Australian domestic one-day cricket has joined South Wilts

 Maxwell’s signing is a massive coup by South Wilts, who have finished third in the ECB Southern Electric Premier League for the past two seasons.

-The Vicorian all-rounder – a hard hitting right-hand batsman and decent off-spin bowler – plays regular Sheffield Shield state cricket and played twice for the Delhi Daredevils in the IPL before arriving in Hampshire.
+The Vicorian all-rounder – a hard hitting right-hand batsman and decent off-spin bowler – plays regular Sheffield Shield state cricket and played twice for the Delhi Daredevils in the IPL before

 “He had hoped to play county cricket for Hampshire, but regulations didn’t allow it,” South Wilts skipper James Hayward explained.